Renanrmx/StatisticalDataOrganizer/README.md

 # Statistical Data Organizer
 Simple program to organize data for statistical purposes

-This program serves to organize a set of numerical data for better statistical visualization.
+Serves to organize a set of numerical data for better statistical visualization.

 This program uses the ``PyQt`` for the interface, for practical use has the executable to download this program for Windows system: